 Welcome to the psychology practice of Dr. Karen Scarth and Dr. Jeff McKillop.
-Our offices are located in London and Woodstock Ontario.
+Our office is located in London Ontario.
 We are pleased to offer assistance to individuals, couples, and families.

 Dr. Karen Scarth

 I graduated from Queen’s University in 1994 with my doctorate in clinical psychology.
 I came to London Ontario in 1993 to complete my pre-doctoral internship at the London Health Sciences Center and stayed on to work in the community.
 I am interested in working with individuals across the lifespan and I have a broad range of clinical interests.